 The major route of infection of MmmLC is directly from animal to animal.
-Does excreting MmmLC in the milk are probably the major source of infection for kids via the feeding of pooled colostrum or milk, and to other does via milking.
-Minimising opportunities for spread between animals offers the best option for control.
+Does excreting MmmLC in the milk are probably the major source of infection for kids via the feeding of pooled colostrum or milk, and for other does via milking.
+Minimising opportunities for the spread between animals offers the best option for control.

 Specific control measures include:

 - Ensuring adequate functioning of the milking machine (i.e. have the milking machine tested by registered milk machine tester annually; replace the liners as suggested by the manufacturer)